Murder of Mike Williams: Cheryl Williams's lobbying efforts

 Despite the failure of a third investigation to discern the fate of her son, Cheryl Williams persisted.
-Her efforts led to the Investigation Discovery cable channel doing a segment on Michael's disappearance and the later investigations in late 2011.
+Her efforts led to the Investigation Discovery cable channel, in late 2011, doing a segment on Michael's disappearance and the later investigations.
 "We don't know what the smoking gun is, but we hope someone will find it," she said.

 By then, she had become disillusioned with the FDLE, believing that it was either incompetent or uninterested in resolving the case.
 In particular, she came to believe the investigation was hampered by the involvement of agent Mike Philips, a friend of both her son and his then-wife.
 Philips had told her early on in the search that Michael had probably been eaten by alligators, so she had assumed he had been involved in the investigation at that point.
 He said later he never was and was merely trying to comfort her; FDLE said his involvement was limited to asking his superiors if the agency could help with the search; it did not see a need to formally investigate his role.

 Starting on New Year's Day in 2012, Cheryl began writing one letter a day to Governor Rick Scott, asking him to either have another agency besides FDLE investigate or appoint a special prosecutor to do so.
 After she had written over 200 letters without even an acknowledgment that they had been received, she began inquiring personally as to why.
 It turned out that the governor's office had forwarded them, unopened, to FDLE's headquarters, where they were placed in the case file.
 She was outraged.
 "They could not have hurt me more if they had punched me in the face."